Coppernic/coppernic.github.io/docs/sdk/barcode/manager.md

 > For C-One and C-five :
 > Old documentation [here](https://github.com/Coppernic/ScanSample/blob/1.0.0/README.md)

-API to use barcode scanner through Barcode Manager service.
+The API to use barcode scanners through Barcode Manager service.

 There are 2 ways to trigger a barcode reading: